LastCodeBender42/Data-Vizualization-and-Analysis/01_Drug_Screening_Summary_and_Results.md

 ---

-## 02. A Novel Method for Screening and Prioritizing Drug Candidates:
+## 02. Screening and Prioritizing Drug Candidates:

 To identify potential activators of LRH-1 The Blind Lab performed wet lab experiments which scanned a library of 2322 compounds.
-Dr. Blind identified a set of 58 that positively regulated LRH-1 in cells.
-Through further computational investigation, a potentially novel method for ranking drug candidates as potential regulators for LRH-1 was developed.
+During this process, Dr. Blind identified a set of 58 compounds that positively regulated LRH-1 in cells.
+Through further computational investigation, ***a novel method*** for ranking drug candidates as potential regulators for LRH-1 was developed.
 Denoted by &Delta;&Delta;G this method is given as

 <h3 align="center">
   &Delta;&Delta;G = |&Delta;G<sub>FL</sub>| - |&Delta;G<sub>LBD</sub>|